-This programme provides the academic and practical skills necessary to develop and reflect on high level marketing management skills and competences which will be applicable across a wide range of situations, sectors and organizations.
+This programme provides you with the academic and practical skills necessary to develop and reflect on high level marketing management skills and competences which will be applicable across a wide range of situations, sectors and organizations.

 PATHWAY OPTIONS AND HOW TO APPLY